 What Is the Link Between Caffeine & Depression?

 About one-third of adults in the U.S. will experience depression at some point.
 While there are many evidence-based treatments for depression, researchers have begun examining the relationship between caffeine and mental health.
-One recent study examining 3,263 adults found a negative association between depression symptoms and up to 90 mg of caffeine daily.
+One recent study examining 3,263 adults found a negative association between depression symptoms and up to 90 mg of caffeine daily, meaning that those who consumed up to 90 mg of caffeine were less likely to experience depression symptoms.
 Statistical differences were not found at higher amounts.3

 Does Caffeine Have Benefits for Depression?